jhavl/dkt/readme.md

 After selecting the folder, choose which Notebook you would like to run from the Explorer menu on the left side of the screen.

-Once a Notebook is open, you must select the kernel from the `Select Kernel` button in the top right side of the screen.
+Once a Notebook is open, you must select the kernel from the `Select Kernel` button on the top right side of the screen.
 Choose the conda environment we created earlier `dktutorial (Python 3.10.X)`.

 <br>